 - Sensored: Compatible with sensored motors

 How do I tell if a motor is brushless?

-If your motor has electronic controls instead of mechanical controls then it is a brushless motor.
-That is because the brush system is essentially the mechanical control.
+If your motor has electronic controls instead of mechanical controls, then it is a brushless motor.
+It is because the brush system is essentially the mechanical control.